aldrin312/AutoCommentingTool/README.md

 ## Future features
 - Customization: Allow user to specify how they want the comments to be generated
-- Option to add the api in Cli.
 - Save the outputs to multiple files.